mesosphere/dcos-commons/frameworks/kafka/README.md

 ## Updating Configuration
 You can make changes to the service after it has been launched.
 Configuration management is handled by the scheduler process, which in turn handles deploying Apache Kafka itself.

-Editing the runtime environment of the scheduler to make configuration changes.
+Edit the runtime environment of the scheduler to make configuration changes.
 After making a change, the scheduler will be restarted and automatically deploy any detected changes to the service.

 Some changes, such as decreasing the number of brokers or changing volume requirements, are not supported after initial deployment.
 See [Limitations](#limitations).